Left Ventricular False Aneurysm

 Introduction

 Left ventricular false aneurysm, also known as pseudoaneurysm, is a rare and highly morbid pathology (see Image.
 Left Ventricular Pseudoaneurysm).
-It most commonly presents as a complication of myocardial infarction (MI).
-It occurs when an ischemic left ventricular free wall rupture (due to acute infarction) is contained as a hematoma communicating with the ventricular cavity.
-The rupture could become sealed by an adherent pericardium, organizing hematoma, thrombus, or scar tissue and giving the appearance of an aneurysm.[1][2]
+This condition most commonly presents as a complication of myocardial infarction and occurs when an ischemic left ventricular free wall rupture (due to acute infarction) is contained as a hematoma communicating with the ventricular cavity.
+The rupture could become sealed by an adherent pericardium, organizing hematoma, thrombus, or scar tissue and making an aneurysm appear.[1][2]
 The wall of the false aneurysm consists only of fibrous tissue or pericardium and lacks the true layers of the ventricle (endocardium and myocardium).[3]
 False aneurysms appear on the posterior and lateral wall segments and demonstrate a tightened neck compared to the aneurysm sac diameter.[4]
 These aneurysms have a higher propensity to rupture and necessitate timely diagnosis and management.[2]

 Etiology